usegalaxy-be/usegalaxy-be.github.io/README.md

 # Homepages for useGalaxy.be

-Pages are rendered using Jekyll based on the markdown files in the `master` branch.
+Pages are rendered using Jekyll based on the markdown files in the `main` branch.
 These changes get rendered to HTML pages and deployed using GitHub Pages.